devon-smith/Smart_Mirror/README.md

 This repository contains the code for my Smart Mirror project, built using the [MagicMirror²](https://github.com/MichMich/MagicMirror) github repository.
-This smart mirror displays various modules such as calendar, Gmail feed, compliments, weather, pollen count, news feed, tweets, and is Alexa control-able.
+This smart mirror displays various modules such as calendar, Gmail feed, Compliments, Weather (in my area), Pollen count (in my area), news feed, tweets, and is Alexa control-able.

 Features